ALL POSTS

 Quality control in the coffee industry is essential.

-For roasters, to ensure the consistency of roasting profiles, blends and overall flavor of coffees in collection.
+For roasters, to ensure the consistency of roasting profiles, blends, and overall flavor of coffees in the collection.
+For coffee shops, to maintain a standard of flavors served to customers.

-Testing coffee for quality is a profession in its own right and represented best by Q-Graders.
+There are several methods of coffee evaluation that are considered as standard practice, such as the Coffee Value Assessment protocol (CVA) that was released by SCA.
+Testing coffee for quality is a profession in its own right and is represented best by Q-Graders.
 These coffee professionals dedicate years of practice and study, as well as sensory training, to evaluate coffee quality.

 Attributes like acidity, body, balance and aroma are evaluated by intensity and quality and given a score.
 The system of giving scores can differ depending on the protocol used.
+The status of specialty coffee is assigned to lots that achieved no less than 80 score on average across the tasting panel.

 Both business and consumer can choose to use a cup-tasting session in order to make decisions on whether what coffee to buy, what roasting profile to use and which brewing method to pick.

 Since the results of steeping coffee in a cup are not minimally influenced by human factors, the brew and its characteristics are considered as most objective.
-In this way, by tasting the brewed coffee any trained barista or roaster can make educated assumptions on performance of the coffee in question.
+In this way, by tasting the brewed coffee any trained barista or roaster can make educated assumptions on the performance of the coffee in question.

 From a consumer’s viewpoint, cup-tasting is the perfect way to try a lot of different coffees fast and with almost zero chance that something will go wrong on a barista’s side.